-In order to fairly dismiss for redundancy, your employer

-should individually consult with you about the redundancy situation, consider alternative ways of saving the role and avoiding the redundancy, enable you to have time to respond, and enable you to apply for different roles within the business.
+In order to fairly dismiss for redundancy, your employer should consult with you individually about the redundancy situation, consider alternative ways of saving the role and avoiding the redundancy, give you time to respond, and enable you to apply for different roles within the business.
 If you have any questions during the consultation process, ask them.
 Some key issues to look for (but there are more):

-- Have you been told why your role is at risk?
+- •Why now?
+When was the decision made to make redundancies? - Have you been told why your role is at risk?
 Does it make sense? - Have you been told who else is at risk?
 Has one of your colleagues been "missed out"? - Do you think that other people should have been included in the 'at risk' pool? - Do you think that your employer should have considered "bumping" (i.e. removing others from their roles so that you can fill their vacancy)? - If you are going through a competitive application process for roles, do you know the selection criteria and what other factors (such as past appraisals) are being taken into consideration? - Do any selection criteria disadvantage you due to your particular circumstances e.g. disability or pregnancy/maternity leave? - Have you been told about all existing vacancies (including roles that are junior/senior to yours)?
 Have you been given a fair opportunity to apply for those roles? - Have you seen the selection criteria for alternative roles?
 Do you think they are fair? - Is there a job vacancy that you haven't been told about?